-Patrick Weil is a Visiting Professor of Law and Oscar M. Ruebhausen Distinguished Fellow at Yale Law School and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.
-Professor Weil's work focuses on comparative immigration, citizenship, and Church States law and policy.
+Professor Patrick Weil is a Visiting Professor of Law and a Peter and Patricia Gruber Fellow in Global Justice at Yale Law School, and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.
+Professor Weil's work focuses on comparative immigration, citizenship, and church-state law and policy.
 His most recent book is The Sovereign Citizen: Denaturalization and the Origins of the American Republic

 In France, Professor Weil has participated in a 2003 Presidential Commission on secularism, established by Jacques Chirac.
 In 1997, he completed a mission and a report on immigration and nationality policy reform for Prime Minister Lionel Jospin which led to the implementation of new immigration and citizenship laws adopted the following year.
 He also holds an appointment as Professor at the Paris School of Economics.